ThomasWillumsen/dotnet-api-boilerplate/README.md

 ## Tests

-We're using Xunit and Moq as mocking framework.
+We're using Xunit and NSubstitute.
 The general strategy for testing is the following:

 - Unit test all business logic